 Even data loss prevention systems, which automatically encrypt when a message has specific words, phrases, or patterns, are imperfect and cannot be relied on to catch all messages with ePHI.

-The risk of using Opt In encryption is simply too great.
-It is much better to either encrypt everything that is sent from an email address that sends or receives ePHI (e.g. have one email addresses for sensitive material and another separate one for regular correspondence) or to employ an Opt Out mechanism.
-With Opt Out, all messages go securely unless the sender explicitly indicates that the message does not contain ePHI.
+The risk of using Opt-In encryption is simply too great.
+It is much better to either encrypt everything that is sent from an email address that sends or receives ePHI (e.g. have one email addresses for sensitive material and another separate one for regular correspondence) or to employ an Opt-Out mechanism.
+With Opt-Out, all messages go securely unless the sender explicitly indicates that the message does not contain ePHI.

 When it is up to the sender to explicitly choose if a message is allowed to be insecure, it is very much harder to send ePHI insecurely “by accident.”
 The senders are automatically accountable for the security, or lack thereof, of messages sent.

-2. Sending Text Messages
+2. Violating HIPAA by Sending Text Messages

-Instead, if you want to use a text-like real-time communication system, you need to use a HIPAA-compliant SecureChat application for your mobile devices.
+Instead, if you want to use a text-like real-time communication system, you need to use a HIPAA-compliant SecureText application for your mobile devices.
 This must provide, among other things, strong encryption, audit trails, archival, and a Business Associate Agreement.

 3. Email and Text Appointment Notifications

-If your office sends email or text messages that indicate a patient has an doctor’s appointment, this is almost always ePHI.
+If your office sends email or text messages that indicate a patient has a doctor’s appointment, this is almost always ePHI.
 Appointment confirmations are ePHI because they indicate that a particular person (i.e. this is “identifiable” via the patient’s email address, name, or phone number) has an appointment with a specific health care provider (i.e. gives information about the “future provisioning of health care”).

 This information must be sent securely … and too many times it is not.
 See: HIPAA Compliance is needed for Emailed Appointment Reminders.